 Cantaloupes,

-Guatemala has increased production.
 Del Monte has been sending their Taramazing variety and they have been outstanding.

 Watermelons ;

-Mixed quality issues from region to region.
+Mixed quality issues seem to be behind us.

 Tomatoes~